Republican National Convention: 21st century

 The Republican Party chose Cleveland again as the site for the 2016 Republican National Convention.
 The convention was held in Quicken Loans Arena, home of the Cleveland Cavaliers.
 There may have been political considerations in the selection, since no Republican has won the presidency without winning Ohio since Abraham Lincoln in the 1860 election.
 Cuyahoga County has voted 19 times for Republicans and 21 times for the Democratic candidate since 1856.
 However, the Democrats had carried the county for the past 40 years.

 The party chose Charlotte, North Carolina as the location for its 2020 Republican National Convention, but pulled out at the last minute.
 President Donald Trump announced the convention would be moved to Jacksonville, Florida, but subsequently cancelled the Jacksonville convention plans amidst COVID-19 pandemic concerns and complications on July 23.
 The convention proceedings were then held remotely from various locations, with the final day taking place on the South Lawn of the White House.

+In 2026, the party announced plans for its first national convention held during a midterm election cycle rather than a presidential election year.
+The convention was held on September 9 and 10 in Dallas, Texas, and was intended to mobilize support ahead of the 2026 United States elections.
+The Republican National Committee had amended its rules earlier that year to permit a national convention outside the presidential election cycle, making the gathering the first of its kind in the party's history.